Fleur de Sel: The Ultimate Gourmet Salt Guide & Benefits

 What is Fleur de Sel?

-Fleur de Sel is a premium, hand harvested sea salt that forms a thin crust on the surface of the seawater.
-Unlike refined table salt which is chemically processed, Fleur de Sel is 100% natural and retains its moisture and minerals.
+Fleur de Sel is a premium, hand-harvested sea salt that forms a thin crust on the surface of the seawater.
+Unlike refined table salt, chemically processed, Fleur de Sel is 100% natural and retains its moisture and minerals.
 It’s loved for:

 • Unique taste: Less salty than regular salt, with a hint of sweetness and mineraliness.